dcmaddix/dcmaddix.github.io/_teaching/icme_summer_workshops_2023.md

 location: Stanford, CA
 ---

-I am teaching the Introduction to Statistics course at the [2023 ICME Summer Workshops Fundamentals of Data Science](https://icme.stanford.edu/events/workshop/icme-summer-workshops-2023-fundamentals-data-science), which covers the fundamentals of data science for Stanford students and professionals in industry internationally.
+I taught the [Introduction to Statistics](https://eluvishis.github.io/Stanford-ICME-Summer-2023-Stats/) course at the [2023 ICME Summer Workshops Fundamentals of Data Science](https://icme.stanford.edu/events/workshop/icme-summer-workshops-2023-fundamentals-data-science), which covers the fundamentals of data science for Stanford students and professionals in industry internationally.